 Finally, don’t miss the sea-bed treasures recovered by divers from the hundreds of shipwrecks that line our coast.

-OPEN EVERY DAY until October 31st except Saturday afternoons.
-(We hope to open again on Saturday afternoons if we get more volunteers).
+OPEN EVERY DAY UNTIL OCTOBER 31st.
 Opening times are mornings: 10.30-12.30 and afternoons: 2.30-4.30.For the time being, entry will be limited to 3 groups and a total of 8 persons at a time.
 We don't have a pre-booking system.
 ENTRY IS FREE but donations are welcome.